Jomeinvoice

 The e-invoice penalty in Malaysia is a financial and criminal sanction imposed on businesses that fail to issue a valid e-invoice for each transaction as required under the national e-invoicing mandate.

-Malaysia’s e-invoicing mandate is governed by Section 82C of the Income Tax Act 1967 (ITA).
+Malaysia’s e-invoicing mandate is governed by Section 82C of the Income Tax Act 1967.
 Under this provision, every mandated business must issue an e-invoice — validated through the MyInvois system at myinvois.hasil.gov.my — for each transaction it conducts.
 Failure to do so is not a civil matter.
 It is a criminal offence with defined fines and imprisonment terms.

 LHDN does not need to prove intent or deliberate evasion to issue a penalty.
 The obligation is strict: if you were required to issue an e-invoice and did not, the offence is committed.
 The only material question is whether enforcement action is triggered.